*UPDATED April 2018*

-I have been battling with myself as to whether spending time preparing a ‘snazzy‘ PowerPoint and the accompanying resources is simply worth it?
-I guess, with my role, I don’t know if I can justify spending time doing this… BUT
+I had been battling with myself as to whether spending time preparing a ‘snazzy‘ PowerPoint and the accompanying resources is simply worth it.
+I guess, with my role, I don’t know if I can justify spending time doing this… can anybody?

-- Does it make a difference to the actual learning?
+- Does it make any difference to the actual learning?

 - Does it show I have made an effort and I expect that from my students?